-Did you know that Arches is bear country?
-Black bears wander into the park from nearby mountains, and have been spotted in Courthouse Wash, near the campground, and even along the paved scenic road.
+Did you know that southeast Utah is bear country?
+Black bears wander from nearby mountains, and have been spotted in Arches National Park.
 Bears are omnivorous and will forage for food and water over a large area.
 Many factors influence their behavior, including your reaction to them.
 Some bears are more aggressive than others, and bears that become habituated to human food can be very dangerous.

 Be alert.
 Watch for tracks, droppings, diggings, and other bear signs.
 If you see a cub, retreat immediately – you can be certain the mother is nearby.